Reverse Mortgages and You

-A reverse mortgage is a type of home loan especially designed for pensioners and retirees who tend to be rich in assets but short on income.
+A reverse mortgages are a type of home loan especially designed for pensioners and retirees who tend to be rich in assets but short on income.
 Reverse mortgages allow seniors to convert the equity in their property into cash to fund a better retirement.
 If you are aged over 60 and own your home, a reverse mortgage could release funds to help you live your best life.

 Loans can be taken as a lump sum, an income stream, a line of credit or a combination of all three.
 Typically, you are charged a higher interest rate on a reverse mortgage than for a standard home loan, although interest is charged like any other loan.
 Usually, you don’t need to make repayments while you live in your home, however the loan must be repaid in full if you sell your home, pass away or move into aged care.

 Recognising that your home holds most of your wealth, a reverse mortgage allows you to access this wealth by taking out a loan secured against your home.
 The total loan amount, including accumulated interest, is repayable when you move permanently from your home.

 With a reverse mortgage, you continue to own and live in your home for as long as you wish, benefiting from any increases in property value.
 With no requirement to make regular repayments, you are free to use your home to build financial freedom in your retirement.

 Who can apply for a reverse mortgage?